CodeKaaru/codekaaru.github.io/hushhush/privacy-policy.md

 We may update our privacy policy from time to time.
 If significant changes have been made, we will inform you via the app or as part of app update log so that you can review the changes.

 ### Contact Us
-For any queries regarding our privacy policy, please contact us at codekaaru@gmail.com.
+For any queries regarding our privacy policy, you can contact us at codekaaru@gmail.com.